syl20bnr/spacemacs-elpa-mirror/stable-melpa/all-the-icons-readme.txt

 Currently, this package provides an interface to the following Icon Fonts

 - Atom File Icons,       found at https://atom.io/packages/file-icons
 - FontAwesome Icons,     found at http://fontawesome.io/
 - GitHub Octicons,       found at http://octicons.github.com
+- Material Design Icons, found at http://google.github.io/material-design-icons/
 - Weather Icons,         found at https://erikflowers.github.io/weather-icons/
 - AllTheIcons,           a custom Icon Font maintained as part of this package

 Requests for new icons will be accepted and added to the AllTheIcons Icon Font